gerlichlab/spoc/docs/data_structures.md

  (AAA, BBB, ABB, BAA)
 ```

-It is often the case that for binary contacts, the specific label type is unimportant, the only important information is whether the labels where different (e.g. for sister specific labels or homologous chromosome labels).
-In such a situation, the possible arrangements reduce further to 2 possible label types:
+It is often the case that for binary contacts, the specific label type is unimportant, the only important information is whether the labels were different (e.g. for sister-specific labels or homologous chromosome labels).
+In such a situation, the possible arrangements are reduced further to 2 possible label types:

 ```
  (AAA, AAB)
 ```

-For those contact types, two different “rules” for symmetry apply, for the situation of all similar labels (AAA or BBB), the same rules apply as for unlabelled contacts as there is no difference in order.
+For those contact types, two different “rules” for symmetry apply; for the situation of all similar labels (AAA or BBB), the same rules apply for unlabelled contacts as there is no difference in order.
 For the other situation (ABB or BBA, which we denote as ABB from now on), only permutations within one label type produce the same value, meaning that if we have the label state ABB, and denote permutations as tuples of length three with (0,1,2) being the identity permutation then only the permutations (0,1,2) and (0,2,1) are identical.
 Practically, this means that we can flip contacts that are related by these permutations such that their genomic coordinates are monotonically increasing, but we cannot do this for contacts that are not related through a symmetry relation.

 This reasoning can be generalized to higher dimensions, where contacts can be flipped if they can be related via a symmetry relation.
-Practically speaking, this means that we have a higher-order contact with two possible label states of order n with k labels of type A and (n-k) labels of type B, we can flip the labels within type A and within type B. For example, if we have a contact of order 4 with the configuration AABB, we can flip within A and within B based on genomic coordinates, but not within them.
+Practically speaking, this means that we have a higher-order contact with two possible label states of order n with k labels of type A and (n-k) labels of type B; we can flip the labels within type A and within type B. For example, if we have a contact of order 4 with the configuration AABB, we can flip within A and within B based on genomic coordinates, but not within them.
 This reasoning also applies to the situation where we have more than one possible label state.
-Also here, we can flip within one label state, but not between them.
+Also, here, we can flip within one label state but not between them.

 This logic is implemented in `spoc` in the `ContactManipulator` class, with to methods:

 - The `.equate_binary_labels` method can be used to specify whether in a binary label situation, the labels shold be different or not (e.g. whether AA is equivaltent to BB) or not.
 This method is optional and can be used prior to the flipping procedure.
 - The `.flip_symmetric_contacts` method flips symmetric contacts base don the rules specified above

-Note that all symmetry operations require the contact metadata to be alphabetically sorted, this can be either done explicitely via the `.sort_labels` method, or is performed automatically within the other methods.
-For example, the metadat order of `ABA` will be converted to `AAB` by the `.sort_labels` operation.
+Note that all symmetry operations require the contact metadata to be alphabetically sorted; this can be either done explicitly via the `.sort_labels` method, or is performed automatically within the other methods.
+For example, the metadata order of `ABA` will be converted to `AAB` by the `.sort_labels` operation.

 Let's look at an example!
-Here, we have 3d contacts that have binary labels
+Here, we have 3D contacts that have binary labels.

 ```python